2

 • Understand how early experiences and relational patterns show up in the therapy room.

-• Understand how DBR-informed thinking shapes trauma conceptualization.
+• Understand how EMDR and DBR-informed thinking shapes trauma conceptualization.

 • Explore how dysregulation appears in clients (and in us as therapists) and how to work with it safely and effectively.